IntersectAustralia/hcsvlab-docs/RLibrary.md

     client$download_items(items, destination, name)

-where items is a list of item URIS (e.g. client$search_metadata("some query")$items), destination is the target directory and name is the name of the resulting zip file.
+where items is a list of item URIS (e.g. client$search_metadata("some query")$items, list("app.hcsvlab.org.au/catalog/hcsvlab:100", "app.hcsvlab.org.au/catalog/hcsvlab:101")), destination is the target directory and name is the name of the resulting zip file.
 Returns the filename of the resulting file

 Example Response: